M1 Finance vs SoFi – Expert Review of Robo and DIY Features

 M1 Finance vs. SoFi — Socially-Responsible Investments

-M1 Finance offers SRI options, which is appealing to those who want to see their investments make a difference in the world.
+M1 Finance offers SRI options, which is appealing to those who want to select investments that make a difference in the world.
 Investors can choose one of several SRI Expert pies.

-SoFi does not offer SRI portfolios at this time.
+SoFi does not offer SRI sustainable investment portfolios at this time.

 M1 Finance vs. SoFi — Account Types